markoneill/trustbase-windows/TrustHubWin/README.md

   (Required for Notory Plugins) service_identity

+For CRLSet plugin to work, download the pre-built files located at Internet - Security Joint Research - TrustBase - Windows.
+Unzip crlset.zip into the pythonpluginfiles folder

 Python_addon project needs to be built so the python plugins can work.

 #### Kernel Driver